-To start, we strongly recommend to brew with only ONE fixed dosage at all time!
+To start, we strongly recommend brewing with only ONE fixed dosage at all time!
 The easy way is to follow the espresso basket size!
 If it’s an 18g basket, just stick to 18g for all your espresso brew.

 By fixing one variable (dosage), you can focus on adjusting brew ratio and grind size easily.
-Also, you may get a extra 1-2 cups of espresso for that =)
+Also, you may get an extra 1-2 cups of espresso for that =)

 What’s the perfect brew ratio?

 It depends on the roast level of coffee!
 The general rule, the darker the roast, the shorter the espresso.

 Darker roast coffees are easily burnt and super bitter with a longer pull espresso.
 Whereas lighter roast coffees have lots of delicate flavours, a longer pull will result to a much sweeter and balanced cup.

 Yes, for espresso brewing, every gram counts!
 That's why you definitely need a weighing scale for that.

 A top tip!
 Check with roaster for the ideal brew ratio!
 Roasters usually calibrate and roast coffee to suit a specific ratio.
 Also, you can keep the guessing work to absolutely minimal and just focus on grind size!

 After fixing your dosage and decided on brew ratio, the next thing to consider is the grind size!

 Different coffee requires a different grind size.
 It’s impossible to have 1 grind setting for all coffee unless you are in luck!
 Here are few indicators to know whether you are on the right grind size